 I don’t know the full situation of course, but your parents cannot forbid you if there’s no Islamic reason to forbid you.

 “My best friend just got married to a Muslim of Asian background and his family spent a fortune on the wedding.
 Why is it so complicated?
 And why do they like to show off?
 My family can’t afford all the wedding related expenses does it mean I’ll never get married?”

 No. It does not mean that.

 I do not like to talk about my personal life, but just very brief surface, I got married to someone from a different culture and we had an extremely simple wedding.
-We went to the mosque, we had our witnesses there, we got married.
+We went to a mosque, we had our witnesses there, we got married.
 And a few days later, we got legally married and it was very small.
 Just the family.